How to reduce your household waste

 Set up a compost

-If you’re still struggling with food waste, set up a compost in the garden instead of throwing it in the bin.
+If you have a garden or outside area, setting up a compost bin instead of throwing it in the bin is a great way to kill two birds with one stone – get rid of your food waste responsibly and create compost for your garden for free!
 Compost is packed full of nutrients which are beneficial to your garden, so everyone wins.

 Cut back on paper

-If you’re fed up of a pile of junk mail by the door, take a few minutes to cancel any unnecessary subscriptions or ask for emails instead.
+If you’re fed up with that pile of junk mail by the door, take a few minutes to cancel any unnecessary subscriptions, or ask for emails instead.
 The same goes in the office; think carefully before printing something and consider emailing documents instead of printing them off.

 Other Blogs